ModelEarth/community-data/us/edd/README.md

 # Economic Development Districts (EDDs)

-TO DO: Create a CoLab for the Python below.
-Include a county FIPS lookup library.
-Send Loren a link to the CoLab to add here.
+[Our CoLab](https://colab.research.google.com/drive/1d-5RD7Hu8OCOPsA9MhnI1Ea9FqCG89Mi?usp=sharing) for our county FIPS lookup library.

 TO DO: Use a Data Loder in our [Observable DataCommons](/data-pipeline/timelines/observable) repo to load regions (states, territories) for all countries.